Unreliability of Horizontal Gaze Nystagmus test during a DUI investigation

 HGN: HORIZONTAL GAZE NYSTAGMUS

-One of the most common crimes in Los Angeles county is a DUI.
-If you are investigated for a DUI, the DUI investigating officer may ask you to submit to a series of filed sobriety tests.
-The field sobriety tests are a series of tests that suppose to help an officer to determine if the driver is under the influence of alcohol.
-The most commonly used FST tests (and the ones approved by NHTSA) are the One Leg Stand (OLS), Walk and Turn (WAT), and Horizontal Gaze Nystagmus (HGN).
-Because NHTSA approved those three tests, they are collectively called, Standard Field Sobriety Tests (SFST).
-NHTSA determined that One Leg Stand TestWalk and Turn Test, and Horizontal Gaze Nystagmus Test are three most reliable test to determine intoxication.
-Most police agencies use those three tests during Drunk Driving Investigations.
+One of the most common arrests in Los Angeles County is a DUI.
+If you are investigated for a DUI, the DUI investigating officer may ask you to submit to field sobriety tests.
+The field sobriety tests are a series of tests that are supposed to help an officer during a Los Angeles DUI investigation to determine if the driver is under the influence of alcohol.
+The most commonly used FST tests (and the ones approved by NHTSA) are known as “Standardized Field Sobriety” tests and are the One Leg Stand (OLS), Walk and Turn (WAT), and Horizontal Gaze Nystagmus (HGN).
+Because NHTSA conducted research and approved those three tests, they are, Standard Field Sobriety Tests (SFST), which means that they are conducted the same way every time.
+The NHTSA concluded that the One Leg Stand Test, Walk and Turn Test, and Horizontal Gaze Nystagmus Test are the most reliable tests to determine impairment.
+After NHTSA adopted the tests, the CHP and many other police agencies are not use these three tests during their Drunk Driving Investigations in Los Angeles

 NHTSA RESEARCH INTO HGN